-Some may argue that the various 30mm BB standards offer some performance advantages including larger bearings and the 30mm dia. stiffer bb axle -- we feel that using the 386EVO, or similar designs, can be much better and accomplish the same result.
-Both of my personal road bikes currently have FSA EVO386 threaded bottom brackets on them which are are doing great after a few seasons of use.
-For mountain bikes I tend to run with the standard BSA threaded 24mm Shimano setup which works great as well.
+Some may argue that the various 30mm BB standards offer some performance advantages including larger bearings and a stiff yet lightweight 30mm dia. aluminum BB axle -- we feel that using the 386EVO, or similar designs can accomplish the same results -- and it uses a standard threaded bottom bracket shell.

 About the only time a BB30 or PF30 bottom bracket is more useful is when a rare customer has problems with ankle clearance on a standard crankset - the BB30 crank systems do offer tons of extra ankle clearance due to the narrower BB profile.

 I tend to be an ankle and foot rub person, but fortunately I am still able to use standard cranks with an outboard bearing system on a standard threaded bottom bracket.